-I was lucky in the timing of which I was in Roi Et taking photos as Thailand was going through a very traditional and traditional stage, in the sense of, being that their king had just passed away, many decorations were being moved around into place and then quickly undone.
+I was lucky in the timing of which I was in Roi Et taking photos as Thailand was going through a very traditional and emotional stage, being that their king had just passed away, many decorations were being moved around into place and then quickly undone.

 An example of this was the send off ceremony for their 9th king ‘Bhumibol Adulyadej’ in several towns and cities across Thailand, one of them being Roi Et.
-As sad as it was for the Thai people, it enabled me to capture some impactful visual changes in my day/night time images that will be displayed in their final forms via my work in progress portfolio hand in.
+It enabled me to capture some impactful visual changes in my day/night time images that will be displayed in their final forms via my work in progress portfolio hand in.

 Night time ceremony and park (un-edited)